elfrank/elfrank.github.io/_posts/2020-12-30-improving-systems-through-better-decisions.md

 layout: post
 title: Improving Systems through Better Decisions
 categories: [Technical Leadership,Software Architecture, Engineering Culture]
 excerpt: People build systems.
 The systems we have are the result of thousands of tiny decisions over time.
 Better decisions should turn into better systems.
 Right?
 ---

 People build systems.
 The systems we have are the result of thousands of tiny decisions over time.
 Better decisions should turn into better systems.
 Right?

-Earlier this year, I was upset because I couldn't drive a conversation into a sound technical decision.
-I knew that the final decision from the team would introduce inefficiencies in the form of a future back and forth with customers and external stakeholders.
+Earlier this year, I was upset with myself because I couldn't drive a conversation into a sound technical decision.
+I knew that the final decision would introduce inefficiencies in the form of a future back and forth with customers and external stakeholders.
 We could avoid all of that on the get-go with minimal code changes.
 But I failed in communicating effectively.

 We picked a project to address substantial tech debt.
-In the grand scheme of things, the fact that we were addressing the root problem was a significant win already.
+In the grand scheme of things, we were addressing the root problem was a significant win already.
 But I was stuck on the details of a technical decision.
 The decision was inefficient, but it was inconsequential.
 We would address it as soon as we received external feedback.

 Why was I upset?
 I guess it's painful to see inefficiencies and to let go.
 Important lesson:  don't lose track of the big picture.
 Let go of small battles.
-A team will become stronger by learning about the inefficiencies themselves rather than "blindly" following suggestions from others.
+A team will become stronger by learning about the inefficiencies themselves rather than "blindly" following others' suggestions.
 There is an interpersonal relationship aspect to this story but let's table that for now.

 ### Lesson 1.
 Let things fail